Zookey192XL/GettingAndCleaningDataProject/CodeBook.md

 	Values are in range 1 to 30.

 3. All other variables come from merged X_train.txt and X_test.txt.
-	These variables are summarized by group determined with first two variables by mean function.
+	These variables are summarized by group determined with first two variables and mean function.

 =================================================